Modern Languages Courses

 Chinese 2 (Honors)

 This course continues to focus on proficiency in daily situations.
 Its goal is to enable the integrated and creative use of the language with limited vocabulary and language structures.
 Through mimicking, parroting back, and generating simple sentences, students will communicate in very familiar and everyday topics.
-This course covers the same content as Chinese II, but with a more extensive reading list, more frequent writing assignments, and a greater variety of projects such as skits and short presentations.
+This course covers the same content as Chinese 2, but with a more extensive reading list, more frequent writing assignments, and a greater variety of projects such as skits and short presentations.
 This course requires strong self-motivation and much more assignment time outside the classroom.
-This course is for (1) incoming students from other schools who have learned more than the first ten lessons of the textbook Integrated Chinese (Level 1, Part 1) but have not yet reached the level of Chinese III, (2) students who have completed 1P at Milton and wish to challenge themselves, and (3) students who have produced an outstanding performance in Chinese 1 and are recommended for 2 Honors by the Chinese department chair.
+This course is for (a) incoming students from other schools who have learned more than the first 10 lessons of the textbook Integrated Chinese (Level 1, Part 1) but have not yet reached the level of Chinese 3, (b) students who have completed 1P at Milton and wish to challenge themselves, and (c) students who have produced an outstanding performance in Chinese 1 and are recommended for 2 Honors by the department chair.

 Chinese 3 prepares students to handle more complex situations in Mandarin.
 The length of written work increases as students learn characters and gain confidence.
 The course also continues to stress listening comprehension and speaking about Chinese culture in the target language.
 By the end of the year, students can expect to have mastered around 1,250 characters.

 Chinese 4 covers a wide range of topics related to current events, social sciences, and Chinese culture.
 Students reinforce fluency through written work and oral presentations.
 By the end of the year, students can expect to have mastered around 1,750 characters.

 Chinese 5 deals with topics related to history, culture, and current events.
 Students will increase their vocabulary by discussing topics in the language, giving oral presentations, and writing summaries and essays about what they have read.
 Much of this course is content-driven, and language becomes the tool rather than the objective.